TeseoLou/clancy-nook-walking-tours/README.md

    - On narrow screens, Flexbox dynamically shifts elements into a column format, reducing clutter and improving usability.
 </details>

-### **Specific Features** (3.2)
+## **3.2.
+Specific Features**
-#### **Hero Banners**
+### **3.2.1.
+Hero Banners**

 The hero banners serve as the visual introduction to key pages, creating an immediate impact while maintaining clear messaging and branding.
-These sections are designed to be fully responsive, ensuring they adapt seamlessly to different screen sizes while maintaining their readability and visual appeal.
+These sections are designed to be fully responsive, ensuring they adapt to different screen sizes while maintaining their readability and visual appeal.

 These Features were designed to: